Find Grad Schools

 Doctor’s Degrees in Other Research & Experimental Psychology

 A doctor's degree in research & experimental psychology is offered at 39 colleges in the United States.
-This degree is more popular with female students, and about 25% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 13.4% of research & experimental psychology graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were women, and 23% were students from underrepresented racial-ethnic groups.
+Also, 13.7% of research & experimental psychology graduates were international students.

 Education Levels of Research & Experimental Psychology Majors